 - a.
 Determine whether bank reconciliations are being performed in a timely manner and whether all bank and investment statements for the fiscal year are complete and on hand. - The bank reconciliations were performed on a monthly basis in a timely manner.
 All bank statements for the fiscal year were complete and on hand.
-The Association has one checking account at the Centinel Bank in Taos, NM and did not have any investment accounts. - b.
+For the period January 1, 2010 through January 31, 2012, the Association had one checking account at the Bank of America.
+For the period December 29, 2011 through December 31, 2014, the Association had one checking account and five savings accounts at the Los Alamos National Bank which are still open as of the date of this report.
+The Association did not have any investment accounts. - b.
 Perform a random test of bank reconciliations for accuracy.
 Also, trace ending balances to the general ledger, supporting documentation and the financial reports submitted to DFA-Local Government Division. - The randomly selected bank reconciliations were accurate, and the ending balances on the bank reconciliations agreed with the Association's general ledger and supporting documentation.
 The ending balances on the bank reconciliations could not be traced to the financial reports submitted to DFA since the Association did not submit any financial reports to DFA for FY10.
 See Finding No. 2010-1.